The General Line: Production

 At first Eisenstein considered hiring a professional actress for the lead role.
 But when the first question was asked during casting: "Can you milk cows, plough, guide a tractor?" all of them would confidently reply "No".
 After this he decided to cast farm worker Martha Lapkina, who had never starred in film, for the role.

+Reception

+In a 2008 survey by Seans magazine, director Aleksei Khanyutin listed it third among his 10 favourite Russian films.